 (Video: Introduction to the Letters Project with commentary by Sandra Spanier and Patrick Hemingway)

 The Hemingway Letters Project has been made possible in part by major grants from the National Endowment for the Humanities: Scholarly Editions.
-Most recently the Letters Project was awarded a Scholarly Editions grant for 2021-2024 with special designation from the "A More Perfect Union" initiative, commemorating the 250th anniversary of the Declaration of Independence in 2026 through "projects that explore, reflect on, and tell the stories of our quest for a more just, inclusive, and sustainable society throughout our history."
+Most recently the Letters Project was awarded a Scholarly Editions grant for 2024-2027.
+Previous NEH grants recognized the Letters Project as a "We, the People" project, “a special recognition by the NEH for model projects that advance the study, teaching, and understanding of American history and culture,” and as part of the "A More Perfect Union" initiative, commemorating the 250th anniversary of the Declaration of Independence in 2026 through "projects that explore, reflect on, and tell the stories of our quest for a more just, inclusive, and sustainable society throughout our history."
 The initiative especially encourages documentary editing projects “that make significant texts available to a wide audience.”
-The Letters Project is currently a featured "NEH for All" project for the state of Pennsylvania, and was previously a designated "We, the People" project, “a special recognition by the NEH for model projects that advance the study, teaching, and understanding of American history and culture.”
+The Letters Project is currently a featured "NEH for All" project for the state of Pennsylvania.

 Any views, findings, conclusions, or recommendations expressed in these volumes, do not necessarily represent those of the National Endowment for the Humanities.